 \section{Abstract}

-Recently, Yamanaka and Yamashita proposed the so-called positively homogeneous optimization problem, which includes many important problems, such as the ab\-so\-lute-value and the gauge optimizations.
-They presented a closed dual formulation for the problem, and showed the weak duality and the equivalence to the Lagrangian dual under some conditions.
+Recently, Yamanaka and Yamashita proposed the so-called positively homogeneous optimization problem, which includes many important problems, such as the ab\-so\-lute-value and the gauge optimization problems.
+They presented a closed form of the dual formulation for the problem, and showed weak duality and the equivalence to the Lagrangian dual under some conditions.
 In this work, we focus on a special positively homogeneous optimization problem, whose objective function and constraints consist of some gauge and linear functions.
-We prove not only the weak duality but also the strong one.
+We prove not only weak duality but also strong duality.
 We also study necessary and sufficient optimality conditions associated to the problem.
 Moreover, we give sufficient conditions under which we can recover a primal solution from a Karush-Kuhn-Tucker point of the dual formulation.
 Finally, we discuss how to extend the above results to general convex optimization problems by considering the so-called perspective functions.\\

 {\bf Keywords:} \ Gauge optimization, duality theory, convex optimization, positively homogeneous functions.